Campus shutdown escalates on Day 2 of strikes - Honi Soit

 “I want all staff here to know that students are with you every step of the way because we fight and we win,” Lancaster concluded.

+USyd SRC Education Officer, Deaglan Godwin, told Honi that the success of the strikes can be put “down to the hard and relentless work of rank and file activists in the NTEU and student activists from the Education Action Group” and that “students were vitally important in bringing energy and militancy to the picket lines”.

-Riemer told Honi that “…the student mobilisation was fantastic, both days and the strike overall have just been an unmitigated success.”
+After the strike ended, Riemer told Honi that “…the student mobilisation was fantastic, both days and the strike overall have just been an unmitigated success.”

 There is a USyd NTEU bargaining meeting next Tuesday with University management and, according to Riemer, “[the NTEU] is very interested to hear what they have to say, and if we don’t get the movement we need, which is what we anticipate, our members have voted to go out on strike [again].”